Originally published 10/10/2019; Updated 3/31/2020

 One thing to consider is that it is preferred for two people to manage the pull.
 One, you need a facilitator, the person leading discussions and getting agreement between subs—but it can be done by one if this cannot be accommodated.
 And two, you need an operator who is actually entering everything into the software and doing the admin work.
 Having two people is the best way to keep the flow going and underlies several of the major selling points of using software: it’s faster, it’s more flexible (you don’t have to move sticky notes around) and it’s more powerful (because you can manage sub-pulls as well as the main pull).

 A word of caution: these pulls can take a long time, so you need to be careful about planning too far in advance.
 It’s been shown that the further you get out, the higher likelihood the planning will fall apart due to a myriad of other obligations, hangups, surprises, etc. In short, don’t pull too far ahead or it can be derailed by a lot of things.

 Pull planning software like QLean can allow you to re-vision and do multiple versions of one pull.
 It helps with re-pulls by looking at the previous version, copying it, and using it as a starting point for the update.
 It may not seem like a glamorous feature, but it’s highly useful, especially compared to other software like Touchplan.
 According to users, QLeans’ revisioning, easy predecessor management and scheduler also all favorably compare to what’s offered in Touchplan.

-To learn more about the advantages of pull planning software and to see just how easy it is to implement, visit pullplanningsoftware.com.
+To learn more about the advantages of pull planning software and to learn more about running a remote pull planning session, visit pullplanningsoftware.com.